-Following the first anniversary of the agreement, if the market value of the Company's common stock prior to the end of any fiscal quarter falls below \$33.57 per share, the Company will be obligated to issue a letter of credit in an amount not to exceed \$10.0 million, with the actual amount calculated on the basis of the number of shares held by CNN at the time and the remaining number of days in the term of the agreement.
-In addition, the Company may become obligated to pay CNN up to \$10 million in cash or common stock, at the Company's option, if CNN holds its Akamai shares until November 11, 2002 and the price per share of Akamai common stock is less than \$144.05 at such date.
-At the time of the acquisition, the Company estimated the fair value of the guaranteed return to CNN using the Black-Scholes option pricing model, and determined its value to be approximately \$7 million, which was included in the purchase price allocation of INTERVU.
+Following the first anniversary of the agreement, if the market value of the Company's common stock prior to the end of any fiscal quarter falls below \$33.60 per share, the Company will be obligated to issue a letter of credit in an amount not to exceed \$10.0 million, with the actual amount calculated on the basis of the number of shares held by CNN at the time and the remaining number of days in the term of the agreement.
+In addition, the Company may become obligated to pay CNN up to \$10 million in cash or common stock, at the Company's option, if CNN holds the shares for three years and the price per share of common stock does not increase by 1.5 times the initial price at the effective date of the agreement.
+At the time of the acquisition, the Company estimated the fair value of the guaranteed return to CNN using the Black Scholes option pricing model, and determined its value to be approximately \$7 million, which was included in the purchase price of INTERVU.
 Either party may terminate the contract at any time for material breach by the other party that remains uncured or the other party's bankruptcy or similar adverse condition.
 In the event the agreement is terminated by CNN, CNN is required to pay the Company as of the date of the termination notice the value of the undelivered services purchased under the agreement.
 In the event the agreement is terminated by the Company because CNN engages another party to provide Internet video management and delivery services, CNN is required to pay the Company as of the date of the termination (i) the value of the undelivered services purchased under the agreement and (ii) a breakup fee of \$3,000,000 initially that declines to zero over the term of the agreement.